99 GAL Friends of Yamhill County

 Publicity for Annual Mother’s Day Tea/Brunch and Fashion Show

 This annual program/fundraiser is held in Willamina’s historic 1903 Fendall School and Community Center.
 Originally a one-room schoolhouse, Fendall has been a place for rural neighbors to gather, learn, and support each other since 1950.
-The event will honor women, mothers, and grandmothers (the fashion show features authentic period dress and costume!), introduce Fendall’s heritage to the wider community, and raise funds to preserve the building itself.
-Because advertising the event is the most prohibitive cost, this grant provided the necessary amount.
+The event honored women, mothers, and grandmothers (the fashion show featured authentic period dress and costume!), introduced Fendall’s heritage to the wider community, and raised funds to preserve the building itself.
+Because advertising the event is the most prohibitive cost, our grant provided the necessary amount.

 Friendsview Retirement Community, Newberg